MitryDim/fleetman/README.md

 Replace "your-release-name" with the desired name for your deployment.

 >[!Note]
 > Wait a few moments before deploying all pods.
-The probes are seting up.
+The probes are setting up.

 ### Verification of Installation